keberso/aws-eks-workshop/README.md

 ## [Deploy Sample Microservices - Lab 5](./5-deploy-sample-microservices)

-In this lab, we will deploy the official Kubernetes dashboard and connect through our Cloud9 Workspace.
+In this lab, we will deploy one front end application written in Ruby and two backend applications, one written in NodeJS and one written in Crystal.